ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * The 'more' parameter MUST be included and specifies the CBOR simple value "false" (0xf4).

-Note that the above applies when the update collection associated with the requester has no elements, regardless whether the query parameter 'cursor' is included or not in the diff query request, and irrespective of the specified unsigned integer value if present.
+Note that the above applies when the update collection associated with the requester has no elements, regardless whether the 'cursor' query parameter is included or not in the diff query request, and irrespective of the specified unsigned integer value if present.

 ### Cursor Not Specified in the Diff Query Request {#sec-using-cursor-diff-query-response-no-cursor}

-If the update collection associated with the requester is not empty and the diff query request does not include the query parameter 'cursor', the Authorization Server performs the same actions defined in {{ssec-trl-diff-query}}, with the following differences.
+If the update collection associated with the requester is not empty and the diff query request does not include the 'cursor' query parameter, the Authorization Server performs the same actions defined in {{ssec-trl-diff-query}}, with the following differences.

 * At step 3, the Authorization Server considers the value MAX_DIFF_BATCH (see {{sec-trl-endpoint-supporting-cursor}}), and prepares L = min(U, MAX_DIFF_BATCH) diff entries.
 If L is equal to 0 (e.g., because U is equal to 0), then no diff entries are prepared.